lordn-n/hellocomic2pdf/README.md

 # hellocomic2pdf
 `hellocomic2pdf` is a script to download comics hosted at [hellocomic.com](http://www.hellocomic.com/) to a PDF file.

+## Features
+- Download any comic from [hellocomic.com](http://www.hellocomic.com/) (If DOM hasn't changed since this last commit.)
+- Stop and re-run the script to continue where you left it.
+- Show progress (Still under work, but "functional")

-Tested under Mac OS X. Should also work on Linux.
-Forget about windows...
+Tested under Mac OS X. Should also work on Linux but forget about windows...

 ## Dependencies
 - urllib2